-There is also the risk that revenue is materially misstated in order to boost the Group's earnings position and future outlook may be induced by a number of factors.
-This may include the Company's AIM listed status - hence an effort to maintain a high share price and the need to meet both internal goals and external market expectations.
+AIM listed status - hence an effort to We assessed the objectivity, maintain a high share price and the need to meet both internal goals and external market expectations.

 Considering the factors above we identified the occurrence of revenue as a significant risk due to fraud and error.